-The Goldwater Scholars were selected on the basis of academic merit from a field of 1,111 students who were nominated by the faculties of colleges and universities nationwide.
-The one and two-year scholarships will cover the cost of tuition, fees, books and room and board up to a maximum of $7,500 per year.
+Goldwater Scholars are selected on the basis of academic merit from a field of 1,123 mathematics, science and engineering students who were nominated by the faculties of colleges and universities nationwide.
+The one- and two-year scholarships will cover the cost of tuition, fees, books, and room and board up to a maximum of $7,500 per year.